TheMaker69420/userstyle-bloat-removal/README.md

 4: Change the domain settings to "Domains on the URL" or "URLS starting with" and then the URL for the websites

-(i.e. Gemini Bloat Remover requires domains for URLS that start with "gemini.google.com" to work properly) !!!IMPORTANT
+(i.e. Gemini Bloat Remover requires URLS with domains that start with "gemini.google.com" to work properly) !!!IMPORTANT

 5: Save the userstyle